richardscarrott/jquery-mousestop-event/README.md

         // do stuff here
     });

-Thanks to jQuery’s special event API the event object is passed to the first parameter just like native events.
+Thanks to jQuery's special event API the event object is passed to the first parameter just like native events.

 I've also made the sensitivity of the event (i.e. the amount of time the mouse needs to be stationary before the event is fired) global so it can be changed by adjusting the value of $.mousestopDelay in milliseconds: